Facebook prices at top of range in landmark IPO

 On Wednesday, Facebook increased the size of the IPO by almost 25 percent to 421 million shares, a 15 percent float.
 The greenshoe, if exercised as expected, would expand the float to 18 percent.

-Another social media company, Zynga Inc, an online games developer that makes lots of games for Facebook users, fizzled in its debut and ended down 5 percent on its first day of trading.
+Another social media company, Zynga Inc (ZNGA.O), an online games developer that makes lots of games for Facebook users, fizzled in its debut and ended down 5 percent on its first day of trading.
 No one Reuters spoke with said Facebook's stock would fall on Friday.

 CHALLENGES REMAIN